 I am sure someone may soon arrive at some provable conclusions in science, maybe a manuscript is already lying in the rejection pile of a publisher – I find this to be nothing but a political distraction by the powerful.
 Complex ideas that have plagued all thinkers in human history and intersect with concepts of science, religion and society in several ways can not be easily refuted through tweets.
 And don’t even need to be answered in order to know that we all need to be kind to other human beings.

-However as a queer I know all too well how resilient and brilliant we are.
+However as a person identifying as Queer, I know all too well how resilient and brilliant we are.
 So I am sure now that we have begun discussing it, we will come to new conclusions on determinism too.

 My personal interest is in disproving any notions of a ‘normal’ because I find the world has rejected many natural tendencies by its insistence of normality in social discourse.